OwenJohnsons/OwenJohnsons/README.md

 ### Dia duit 👋

 My name is Owen!
-I am an Irish astrophysicist currently working as a research assistant at the University of Berkeley in the SETI research centre!
+I am an Irish astrophysicist!

-- 👽 I’m currently working on looking for signs of ET through techno-signature searches using low-frequency arrays (LOFAR) stations in Sweden, Ireland and France.
+- 👽 I’m currently a PhD researcher at Trinity College Dublin
 - 🪐 My research interests are in the extremes of our universe.
 Using astronomical transients to help solve open questions about the cosmos.
-I also have a great interest in space science techknowledgy and related fields.
+I also have a great interest in space science techknowledgy and space mission design.
 - 🌱 I’m currently learning Julia, C and Space Mission Design
 - 📫 The best way of reaching me is through email: owen.a.johnsons@gmail.com
 - 😄 Pronouns: [He/Him/His]